andela-cuchendu/checkpoint1/README.md

 ### Why the project is useful
   -This is useful as users do not have to remember all their favorite news sources URL.

-### Tech
+### Key Dependencies

-JNF (Jax News Feed)  uses a number of open source projects to work properly:
+JNF (Jax News Feed)  uses a number of projects to work properly:
-* [GoogleAuth] - Google Authenticator is an application that implements two-step verification services.
+* GoogleAuth - Google Authenticator is an application that implements two-step verification services.
-* [Flux] - Complements React's composable view components by utilizing a unidirectional data flow
+* Flux - Complements React's composable view components by utilizing a unidirectional data flow
-* [React] - React makes it painless to create interactive UIs
+* React - React makes it painless to create interactive UIs
-* [node.js] - evented I/O for the backend
+* node.js - evented I/O for the backend
-* [Express] - fast node.js network app framework [@tjholowaychuk]
+* Express - fast node.js network app framework [@tjholowaychuk]

 ### Installation